Skai Isyourgod: Career

-On 20 December 2020, Skai released his first single "Know That" on NetEase Cloud Music, and then released several singles in succession, experimenting with several styles, including R&B. On 14 April 2023, he released the single "Lan Lao King".
+On 20 December 2020, Skai released his first single "Know That" on NetEase Cloud Music, and released several singles in succession, experimenting with several styles, including R&B. On 14 April 2023, he released the single "Lan Lao King".
 According to Skai in an interview with the Chinese hip-hop platform SoulSense TWH, it was the beginning of the creation of his signature Memphis rap style, his most recent experimental style.

-On 10 September 2023, Skai released his first album, Shun Feng Shun Shui Shun Cai Shen (顺风顺水顺财神).
+On 10 September 2023, Skai released his first album, Shunfeng Shunshui Shuncai Shen (顺风顺水顺财神).

 On 20 August 2024, Skai released his second album, Stacks from All Sides (八方来财).
 The album continued to use Memphis rap music as the creative basis, integrating Cantonese folk elements and ridicule of the workplace environment and human relationships in mainland China.
-The album went viral across social media, and Internet secondary creations, such as the Douyin broadcaster Xiao Cao Animation, brought Skai a lot of fame.
-In April 2025, Skai announced that he would go to Taiwan to hold a special concert on 27 July.
+The album went viral across social media, and Internet secondary creations, such as the Douyin broadcaster Xiao Cao Animation, further popularized Skai.
+In April 2025, Skai announced that he would go to Taiwan to host a special concert on 27 July.

-On 10 July 2025, Skai released his first Extended play album Stack from All Sides: Fresh Off the Boat (八方来财之江船入海) on Music Streaming Services, which includes 9 new songs which had never been officially released before.
+On 10 July 2025, Skai released his first extended play album Stacks from All Sides: Fresh Off the Boat (八方来财之江船入海) on Music Streaming Services, which includes nine songs which had never been officially released before.
 He marks it as a part of Stacks from All Sides.
-Chinese Hip-Hop producer "Jacking" joins as Executive Producer.
-Nearly all tracks were produced by Jacking, excluding Track 8.
-Track 8 was produced by Jacking and another producer which artist named "Phantom".
+Chinese Hip-Hop producer Jacking joined as Executive Producer.
+Almost all tracks were produced by Jacking, except Track 8, which produced by not only Jacking, but also another producer named Phantom.

+On April 7, 2026, the group "5 Idiots" (伍條柒 (ng5 tiu4 cat1)), consisting of Skai, SoulHan, and Y.H.L (YoungHighLos: A Niu, PlayerJ, and Bu Bu Gao), released their self-titled mixtape.
+5 Idiots held an online fan interaction hosted by NetEase Cloud Music in January after the announcement of their formation, during which Skai Isyourgod mentioned that his next album was scheduled to be released the following year.

+On September 10, 2026, Sony Music Entertainment (China) announced that it had signed Skai to RCA Records Greater China.

+On September 16, 2026, Skai released the single "Diplomat" (外交官 (wàijiāoguān)) featuring Project Pat on major music streaming platforms.
+It was his first single released under RCA Records Greater China.

-Album Stack from All Sides
+Stacks from All Sides

-In the album Stack from All Sides, three songs went viral: "Stack from All Sides" (八方来财), "Karma Code" (因果), and "Blueprint Supreme" (大展鸿图).
+In the album Stacks from All Sides, three songs went viral: "Stacks from All Sides" (八方来财), "Karma Code" (因果), and "Blueprint Supreme" (大展鸿图).
 Skai's southeast Chinese coastal roots are noticeable through his Cantonese accent and numerous allusions and literary devices.

 In the first half of the album, Skai explores the ambitions of people in contemporary Chinese society to expand their material desires.
 In the second half of the album, he incorporates his own life into the album, exploring the contradictions during early adulthood, societal temptations, and cherishing loved ones.